-If your book club, school, business, agency, professional association, or other group is interested in hosting me virtually (e.g. via skype) or in person, for a talk, or reading, please don’t hesitate to contact me.
-Please note, that a minimum purchase of my books and/or appearance fee plus expenses will be required.
+If your book club, school, business, agency, professional association, or other group is interested in hosting me virtually (e.g. online via skype or zoom) or in person, for a talk, reading, or other presentation, please don’t hesitate to contact me.
+Please note, that a minimum purchase of my books and/or appearance fee plus expenses (e.g. travel) will be required.
 I am also experienced in leading workshops for children, teens, and adults on creative writing, creating/creativity as a tool in education, media/communications, and written communication.
 A facilitation fee is required for workshops/courses.
+Contact me to discuss.

 STILL TO COME

 To book me, see note re Bookings at the top of this post.